 - Check with your School for details on remote programming and activities.

 We know there are financial hardships due to the transition to remote learning.
 Just as we seek to protect the most vulnerable populations from coronavirus, we seek to protect those most financially vulnerable from these extraordinary shifts to online learning.

-- Our goal is to ensure that instruction continues throughout the semester.
+- Our goal is to ensure that instruction continues throughout the spring semester.
 In that case, as long as instruction continues, tuition will not be refunded.